Senior Poster Session (Class of 2020)

 - a poster (details below)

-- a well-prepared, practiced oral presentation accompanying the poster that is six to seven minutes long.
+- a well-prepared, practiced oral presentation accompanying the poster that is six minutes long.

 Students will present their posters to CS faculty members during their assigned poster session.
 Students can expect faculty to ask follow-up questions after your brief presentation.